 Since its release, the Escort 9500IX has sold more than 500,000 units.
 But Escort, as proven by its history, is not one to stop at a single success.
 Following in the footsteps of the 9500IX is the Escort IX, which serves as an update for the former while also boasting new features of its own.

 The attractive offer is amped partly by its competitive pricing.
 The new question now is, is the IX worth the upgrade?
-How does it compare to other Escort models such as the Redline (read more) and Redline Ex?
+How does it compare to other Escort models such as the Redline and Redline Ex?
 We’ll learn about that and more shortly.

-You can count on Escort to make an easy to use radar detector, as proven by the Escort IX.
+You can count on Escort to make an easy to use a radar detector, as proven by the Escort IX.
 There’s no need for an overly complicated design, and you can get along with one even when you have barely touched its user manual, thanks to its clear labels both on and surrounding the display.
 This is convenient for new users who find technical explanations off-putting.

 We wish we could change the location of the actual buttons, though.
 Similar to other Escort models, these are located atop the radar detector, and using it would require a bit of familiarity if you are to adjust it while driving.
 Thankfully, Escort IX’s functions are easy to memorize.

 A SmartCord is also available for the device, and this allows you to mute alerts without having to extend your reach.
-It is multifunctional: besides serving as a power cord that can be plugged onto the vehicle’s power source, it can also show alerts and charge other devices.
+It is multifunctional: besides serving as a power cord that can be plugged into the vehicle’s power source, it can also show alerts and charge other devices.

 The Escort IX comes with an OLED display, which is a point of critique for many Escort models so far given its compromised visibility in surroundings flooded by sunlight.
+See if this gets in the way with the IX and other models in our comparison article Escort Max 360 VS Escort IX.

-The IX display is no exception, but in any other instance it is bright, easy to read and sharp as it uses different colors (red, green and blue) wisely to make the display more readable.
+The IX display is no exception, but in any other instance, it is bright, easy to read and sharp as it uses different colors (red, green and blue) wisely to make the display more readable.
 Choice in color is also applicable to the case: before shipping, you can prefer to go with either black or silver, although both are sleek and modern.

 The mounting system is a non-issue with the Escort IX because its magnets are more secure compared to others’.
 The radar detector is missing a USB port and a cable though which should make updating both firmware and Escort’s preloaded Defender Database easier.